Edgecombe County serial killer: Main suspect

 In 2006, Pittman lived for several weeks in a trailer in Scotland Neck, where in March 2010, Christine Boone's corpse would be found in a wooded area not far from the trailer.
 In addition, Antwan was detained by traffic police at Seven Bridges Road on the same day that another victim, Hargrove, mysteriously disappeared.
 He was found unconscious in his car with his pants lowered, after which he was awakened and interrogated, and later charged with drunk driving.
 Two months later, Hargrove's body was found in a field 180 yards away.

-At his trial, Antwan was forced to admit that he knew Taraha.
+At his trial, Pittman was forced to admit that he knew Taraha.
 According to him, six days before her body was discovered, he put her in his car and paid for her sexual services.
 After they had sex, he dropped the girl off near the library in downtown Rocky Mount, and never saw her again.
-In September 2011, Antwan Pittman was found guilty of Taraha Nicholson's murder and sentenced to life imprisonment without parole.
+In September 2011, Pittman was found guilty of Taraha Nicholson's murder and sentenced to life imprisonment without parole.

 Despite the fact that he was never charged with the other murders, the media and police have identified him as responsible for them, since, according to the official version provided by law enforcement, the killings ceased after his arrest.

 Public awareness

-In July 2012, a motorcycle ride was held in contribution to the five women found murdered.
+In July 2012, a charity motorcycle ride was held for the five women found murdered.
 The ride was organized to help raise awareness for the nine women found dead who are suspected to be victims of the Edgecombe killer.